MLeidel/wxGAI/README.md

 wxGAI is similar to [wxAI](https://github.com/MLeidel/wxAI "Git Website") which uses OpenAI.

-You will need an Google AI Studio api-key to use this program.
+You will need a Google AI Studio api-key to use this program.

 wxGAI is written in Python3 with wxPython producing the theme integrated GTK GUI look-and-feel